SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-legacy.md

 2. Configure the Local File Source fields as follows:
     * **Name.** (Required)
     * **Description.** (Optional)
     * **File Path (Required).** Enter the path to your error.log or access.log.
 The files are typically located in /var/log/nginx/error.log.
-If you are using a customized path, check the nginx.conf file for this information.
-If you are using Passenger, you may have instructed Passenger to log to a specific log using the passenger_log_file option.
+If you're using a customized path, check the nginx.conf file for this information.
+If you're using Passenger, you may have instructed Passenger to log to a specific log using the passenger_log_file option.
     * **Source Host.** Sumo Logic uses the hostname assigned by the OS unless you enter a different hostname.
     * **Source Category.** Enter any string to tag the output collected from this Source, such as **Nginx/Access** or **Nginx/Error**.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
 For details see [Best Practices](/docs/send-data/design-deployment/best-practices-source-categories).)
 3. Configure the **Advanced** section: